mainmatter/playbook/src/development-process/README.md

 following iteration into the current one.

 All discussions around an issue should happen on the particular issue's respective page in the project management tool of choice.
-Of course at times it is convenient to have discussions in person or through online chat but even in those cases, a brief summary of the discussed points and the outcome should be posted on the issue.
+It is of course at times convenient to have discussions in person or through online chat but even in those cases, a brief summary of the discussed points and the outcome should be posted on the issue.
 This is a necessity for distributed teams and allows everyone access to all of the context of a particular issue at any time.
 Even